yirankege/AuthCodeView/README.md

 		self.view .addSubview(authView)

-	use xib :drag the view into the xib and update the class name.
+	use xib :drag the view into the xib and update the class name to AuthView.

 ![image](https://github.com/yirankege/AuthCodeView/blob/master/2017-11-21%2017_30_33.gif?raw=true)